CYPRUS – South

 Adonis Baths Waterfall.
 Google Maps persisted in taking me on a dead-end road but I eventually overroad her and found the waterfall.
 Persistent signs said the awful road was “good for any vehicle” and it turned out to be a tourist trap.

 There are 4 bad statues but a nice little museum about the original mill owner and the wood bed on which he sired 20 children.
-The water wheel is also interesting – the water was channeled to a tower and was directed to the novel wheel.
+The water wheel is also interesting – the water was channelled to a tower and was directed to the novel wheel.

 The waterfall and pool are lovely but there are no upper falls and no gorge.
 I went for a swim in the cold water and washed my hair and had a bath, despite it probably is not permitted.
 There were many people here but few in the cold water.
 9€

 Agios Neophytos Monastery.
 There are 3 parts: 1. the 4 small cells dug into the cliff have nice frescoes mostly intact.
 2. The old church is a typical Greek Orthodox but with nice frescoes in the dome behind the altar.
-The museum has some nice silver covered gospels, typical religious artifacts, pottery, and several ancient maps.
+The museum has some nice silver-covered gospels, typical religious artifacts, pottery, and several ancient maps.
 2

 Lempa.
 The Chalcolithic site dates from 3000 BC.
 They worshipped a god who protected children and infants.
 Besides the low ruined walls are reconstructed round structures – 4 small and one large with abstract red designs outside and in.